DebasishSahoo10/banana-translator/README.md

 ## v2.0
 -- chnaged code base from vanilla JS to react. but instead of `create-react-app`, used _svelte's_ react version as it 4 times lesser of size from default react app. also with this setup, installation of _vite_ is required.

+-- but I thought both of the version have their uniqueness, so you can click the `build` buttons of respective version and check the app.

 -- added error handling which is one of the most important thing when dealing with APIs.

 -- changed design to web3 inspired modern designs.